Barcelona Program Images

 Lodging for students is included in the Program Fee (see Costs and Fees below).

-Everything needed for a daily life--groceries, supplies, entertainment and medical attention--is available within a 5-to-20-minute walking radius.
+Everything needed for daily life–groceries, supplies, entertainment and medical attention–is available within a 5-to-20-minute walking radius.
 This includes Sant Cugat’s train station, 5 to 10 minutes away.
 The train ride to downtown Barcelona takes about half an hour.

-Housing and lodging reservations for 2021/2022 cannot be confirmed until May of 2021.
-In the event that the student residence at Sant Cugat is not available, the program will offer alternative options for student lodging prior to the applicant’s payment of the first installment of the Program Fee.
+In the event that the student residence at Sant Cugat is not available, the program will offer alternative options for student lodging.

 Costs and Fees

-To participate in the IASAP-BV it is necessary to pay a Program Fee, which covers the following:
+To participate in the Barcelona study abroad program it is necessary to pay a Program Fee, which covers the following:

 - Group roundtrip airfare between Chicago and Barcelona